~ A landmark in winegrowing ~

 In October 1998, the first 50 hectares of vines were planted with the remaining blocks established the following year.
 An experimental block was established to trial new varieties, clones, root stocks and viticulture techniques.

-In November 2009, Jones family continued the dream with vineyard management directed and motivated towards quality grape growing and the use of modern grape production techniques in order to ensure excellent future vintages.
+In November 2009, the Jones family continued the dream with vineyard management directed and motivated towards quality grape growing and the use of modern grape production techniques in order to ensure excellent future vintages.